-fro Effect if Actual Results Differ rom Assumptions Property, Plant and Equipment Asset valuations are based on market prices and are periodically reviewed to ensure that the Council does not materially misstate its non-current assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Asset valuations are based on market prices and are periodically reviewed to ensure that the Council does not materially misstate its non-current assets.
 Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 The carrying value of Property, Plant and Equipment as at 31 March 2023 is £21 million.
-If real and are periodically reviewed to ensure that value and are periodically reviewed to ensure that value and the Council does not materially misstate its real incomplete.
-Store and are dependent on assumptions about the level of repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-The carrying value of Property, Plant and Equipment as at 31 March 2023 is £21 million. reduction in the estimated aluations would result in eductions to the Revaluation Reserve and / or a loss recorded as appropriate in the Comprehensive and Expenditure Statement.
-If the value of the Council's operational properties were to reduce by 10%, this would esult in an impact on the financial statements of approximately £2.1 m.
-An increase in estimated valuations would result in increases to the Revaluation Reserve and / or eversals of previous negative evaluations to the Comprehensive and / or gains being recorded as appropriate in the Comprehensive and / or gains being recorded as appropriate in the Comprehensive and Expenditure Statement.
-If the useful life of assets is educed, depreciation increases and the carrying amount of the asset falls.
-If the depreciation lives of the assets were to change by 1 fear across all assets, this would have a £552,000 impact on the
+A reduction in the estimated valuations would result in reductions to the Revaluation Reserve and / or a loss recorded as appropriate in the Comprehensive Income and Expenditure Statement.
+If the value of the Council's operational properties were to reduce by 10%, this would result in an impact on the financial statements of approximately £2.1 m.
+An increase in estimated valuations would result in increases to the Revaluation Reserve and / or reversals of previous negative revaluations to the Comprehensive Income and Expenditure Statement and / or gains being recorded as appropriate in the Comprehensive Income and Expenditure Statement.
+If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
+If the depreciation lives of the assets were to change by 1 year across all assets, this would have a £552,000 impact on the Council's finances.